yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-3-Assignments.md

 When you are done, do the following

 1. Submit your **time worked** for each of the two assignments on the class google form (Found on the [[Assignments]] page).
-2. Submit your github page to us by putting your name in the list below.
+2. Submit your github page and gittraining repositories to us by putting your name in the list below.

 ###Github Pages
 - Casey Watts (caseywatts.github.io)

+###Git training repositories
+- Casey Watts (github.com/caseywatts/gittraining) (I don't have one but yours will look like this)